mattermost/docs/source/install/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  Message appears in blue bar on team site.
--  To check the websocket connection, open the developer console in your browser and view the Network panel.
-If the websocket is not connecting properly, you will see a pending WebSocket connection show up in the list.
+-  To check the websocket connection, open the developer console in your browser and view the **Network** panel.
+If the WebSocket is not connecting properly, you will see a pending WebSocket connection show up in the list.
 The screenshot below shows an example from Chrome.
 .. image:: ../images/websocket.png
 -  **If this issue is reported repeatedly**, the most likely cause is a proxy being misconfigured somewhere in your infrastructure, and possibly stripping headers off of WebSocket communications.